 - Unknown effects on restorations – The effects that activated charcoal might have on dental restoration work is yet unknown.
 If you have a filling, crown, veneer, or bridge, you may want to stay away from activated charcoal until more research has been conducted.

-- Sensitivity – When used on a daily basis, the fine powder from activated charcoal products may cause increased levels of tooth sensitivity.
+- Sensitivity – When used daily, the fine powder from activated charcoal products may cause increased levels of tooth sensitivity.
 If you are prone to tooth sensitivity already, you may not want to use activated charcoal.